Frequently asked questions (FAQs)

 We believe that knowing the current research results can help you when you think about your health care options, talk to your doctor and make your decisions.

-We will continue to watch the as it grows, and update our information when necessary.
+We will continue to watch the evidence as it grows, and update our information when necessary.
 What can be expected from new treatments, what safety concerns have emerged and are there new findings about what works and what does not work?

-But has limits.
+But evidence has limits.
 We do not yet know for sure all that we need to know about the effects of health care.
 Where there are unknowns, patients’ values and preferences play an important role when making decisions together with doctors or other advisers.

 There are more than 30,000 medical and health journals.
 They publish far more information than anyone can read, and the information is not always useful.